decretist/Dissertation/Chapter1/chapter1.md

     is the source for the numbers: "146 chapters of 252".
 But cf. J. T.
     Gilchrist, ed., *The Collection in Seventy-Four Titles: A Canon Law Manual of the Gregorian Reform*, Mediaeval Sources in Translation 22 (Toronto: Pontifical Institute of Mediaeval Studies, 1980) 15.
-(USD BX1935 .D6113 1980) "Altogether I have estimated that 252 out of the 315 *capitula* were taken from Pseudo-Isidore."
+    "Altogether I have estimated that 252 out of the 315 *capitula* were taken from Pseudo-Isidore."